Fabian2315/Multi-Bot/README.md

   - Syntax: `Bot.eat`

 - `Bot.empty`
-  - What it does: Empties inventory into the nearest chest (within radius).
+  - What it does: Empties inventory into the nearest chest within 50 blocks.
   - Syntax: `Bot.empty`